 Now, in the age of information, there seems to be a number of financial services agencies – especially community banks – again resisting the adoption of new technologies—especially those technologies related to data mining and management.
 With so much data pouring in daily, many banks struggle to keep up with the analysis and snap-second decision-making required for success in the financial services space.

-Unlike spreadsheets, which require time and manpower to adjust the terabytes of data that come in each day, dashboards provide a simple user interface in which the data is visualized and automatically updated.
+Unlike spreadsheets, which require time and manpower to adjust the terabytes of data that come in each day, financial services dashboards provide a simple user interface in which the data is visualized and automatically updated.

 With dashboards, you can feel confident knowing your data is correct, and infer insightful analysis that will help you understand what to do with that data.

-With dashboards, you don’t need to invest heavily in IT support to make them work.
+With financial services dashboards, you don’t need to invest heavily in IT support to make them work.
 The data may be complicated, but data visualization tools are easy to use and can be implemented in just five days.

 Imagine providing a customized dashboard summarizing your firm’s current status for every audience: executives, stock analysts, employees, regulators and even customers.